Lockdown: Reasons to be cheerful… one… two… three…| News

 Wild deer are investigating the deserted Subways stations of Japan.

 And in Wales a herd of mountain goats have invaded a local village… which is good news if you’re a goat.
-As also reported in the Guardian.

 Number Three: Good Habits Abound